immunant/c2rust/README.md

 ### ... with `meson`

-When creating th einitial build directory with `meson`, it will automatically generate a `compile_commands.jon` file inside of `builddir`.
+When creating the initial build directory with `meson`, it will automatically generate a `compile_commands.json` file inside of `builddir`.

 ```sh